National Register Historic Districts

 As a committee, develop general and flexible boundaries for the potential historic district.
 Be as inclusive as possible, with the understanding that these boundaries may be refined as the process evolves.
 Tally how many buildings and structures these boundaries include and create a list of these properties by address.

 Determine whether or not a professional consultant is needed to achieve your goals.

 - Seeking public support for an initiative to create a historic district should be an early priority of the local committee.
 It is recommended that representatives of the local committee make contact with property owners to gain their written consent for the nomination process.
 Collecting supportive signatures can be completed during advertised public meetings, by mail, or in person.
 Ultimately, a majority of owners must not oppose the nomination process.

 Survey Historic Resources

-Contact Survey Coordinator Amanda Loughlin at 785-272-8681 ext.
-257 or email@example.com to coordinate survey efforts.
+Contact Amanda Loughlin at 785-272-8681 ext.
+216 or firstname.lastname@example.org to coordinate survey efforts.
 Some resources may already be surveyed, and the web-based record may only need to be updated.

 Gather survey data on each resource.
 This can be completed by local volunteers or paid consultants.
 Click HERE for more information on surveying historic resources.

 Upload the survey data, photographs, and site maps to the Kansas Historic Resources Inventory.

 Produce a neatly hand-drawn or computer-produced map noting every resource surveyed.
 Make sure the map is keyed to a list of all properties noted by address.

 - Request feedback from SHPO regarding the potential National Register eligibility of the area surveyed and appropriate district boundaries.